rrousselGit/riverpod/CONTRIBUTING.md

   on bug fixes instead.

 **It is highly encouraged to make an issue before creating your PR**
-This is especially crutial for larger work.
+This is especially crucial for larger work.
 You do not need to spend a lot of time making that issue.
 The important is:

 - Mention that you want to contribute